Get These Unnatural Men in paperback and on Kindle here.

 She is one of hundreds of professionals relieving patients of their pain every day.
 To her it is simply a medical solution to a medical problem.

-But when Nieve starts to treat voluntary patients she finds more questions than answers.
-How can a patient’s desire for euthanasia be assessed?
+But when Nieve starts to treat voluntary patients, she finds there are more questions than answers.
+Is assisted suicide the cure, or the last resort?
 Can anyone be psychologically terminally ill?
-And what is the distinction between relief and murder?
+And what is the difference between euthanasia and murder?

 In this extract Nieve meets her new patient, David.
 This is the first time she has ever had a voluntary patient.